BigDataIA-Fall2024-TeamA1/Final-Project/README.md

 ### Solution 1

 1. **Case Summarization (Summarization Agent)**
-   - **Function**: Generates concise summaries for uploaded case files (PDF).
+   - **Function**: Generates concise summaries for uploaded case files (PDF), so lawyer can quickly read plenty of cases in a short time.
    - **Implementation**:
      - Uses OpenAI GPT-4 to generate summaries from text content.
      - Generates vector embeddings for the content and stores them in the Pinecone database.

 2. **Similar Case Retrieval and Advice Generation (Strategy Generation Agent)**
    - **Function**:
      - Retrieves the most relevant cases from the Pinecone database.
+For some new cases, they may not be accessible through Chatgpt, and it's time consuming to search by google.
      - Uses OpenAI GPT-4 to generate strategic advice based on retrieved metadata (Facts, Issues, Reasoning, Decision).
+Lawyer may not need any professional suggestions, but we can provide a new perspective from AI.
    - **Implementation**:
      - Create vector embeddings.
      - Performs cosine similarity search within Pinecone.

 3. **One-Click Web Search (Web Search Agent)**
    - **Function**: Provides online search for user queries.
    - **Implementation**:
      - Transforms user queries into natural language search.
      - Summarizes search results using GPT models and presents concise answers.